TheKelseyJack/Running-Apps-List/README.md

 Version 4 cleaned up the panel layout and added extra feedback like identying the current workspace, scrollbars when the window list gets too long and workspace switcher buttons to all windows listed.

+Version 10 added preferences to alter basic style and functionality

 Features to be added
 ====================